zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 contains certificates from other parties that you expect to communicate with, or from Certificate Authorities that you trust to identify other parties.
 The `<truststore_path>` is the path excluding the extension to the trust store that is generated.
 It can be an absolute path or a path relative to the current working directory.
 The truststore is generated in PKCS12 format.

 * **`service-ext`**
 specifies the X.509 extension that should be the Subject Alternate Name (SAN).
 The SAN contains host names that are used to access the service.
-You need specify the same hostname that is used by the service during API Mediation Layer registration.
+You need to specify the same hostname that is used by the service during API Mediation Layer registration.

   **Example:** `"SAN=dns:localhost.localdomain,dns:localhost,ip:127.0.0.1"`